Can't-Miss Wellness Tips for Travelers

 Don’t wait until you hit the road to think about staying healthy while you travel.
 Get a head start before you leave home with these tips, plus eating a diet rich in immunity-boosting nutrients and supplement for immune system support.

 - Buy a reusable water bottle.
-Hydration is very important when you travel, especially if you’re flying since climate-controlled airplane cabins have drier, relatively less humid, air than your typical home or office.
+Hydration is very important when you travel, especially when flying, since climate-controlled airplane cabins have drier, air than your typical home or office.
 You can take your empty reusable water bottle through security and refill it before boarding the plane, as well as when you get to your destination.
-This will save you money, and help your body stay hydrated so you’ll be less likely to feel the effects of dehydration, which can include dry, itchy skin, tiredness, irritability and even muscle fatigue.
-Reusable bottles are also better for the environment, but remember, if you plan to travel someplace where tap water isn’t drinkable, buying bottled water will be unavoidable.
+This will save you money and help your body stay hydrated so you’ll be less likely to feel the effects of dehydration, which can include dry, itchy skin, tiredness, irritability and even muscle fatigue.
+Reusable bottles are also better for the environment, but remember: if you plan to travel someplace where tap water isn’t drinkable, buying bottled water will be unavoidable.

 - Pack your vitamins and medications.
 Find a travel case or use zip-top baggies, which take up less room than bottles.
-If you are flying, make sure any liquid medication is less than 3.4 oz. per TSA guidelines and be sure to bring copies of your prescriptions.
+If you are flying, make sure any liquid medication is within TSA guidelines and be sure to bring copies of your prescriptions.

 While You Travel